kallsyms/santa-sleigh/README.md

 ## Configuration

-Santa Sleigh reads configuration from a TOML file.
+Santa Sleigh reads its configuration from a TOML file.
 The default location is:

 - macOS: `/Library/Application Support/SantaSleigh/config.toml`
 - Linux: `/etc/santa-sleigh/config.toml`

 A sample file is provided at `configs/santa-sleigh.sample.toml`.

+### Santa Configuration

+Santa must be configured to emit JSON telemetry.
+See the [sample Santa configuration profile](./configs/sample.mobileconfig) for reference on how to configure Santa for this.

 ### Upload Modes